 The decomposition of the volume rendering integral into supersegments is governed by a termination criterion \criteria, which depends on a sensitivity parameter \sensitivity.
 Samples along each ray are merged into a supersegment until

-where $C'$ and $\alpha'$ are the color and the length-adjusted transmittance of the next sample.
-In words, a sample along the ray is merged into the current \superseg{}{} unless it differs from the premultiplied color of \superseg{}{} by more than \sensitivity, in which case a new \superseg{}{} is started.
-This criterion \criteria therefore generates homogeneous \superseg{}{} that are important for generating high-quality approximated renderings from changed viewpoints.
+where $C'$ and $\alpha'$ are the color and the length-adjusted opacity of the next sample.
+In words, the next sample is composited into the current \superseg{}{} unless it differs from the premultiplied color of \superseg{}{} by more than \sensitivity, in which case a new \superseg{}{} is started.
+This criterion generates homogeneous \superseg{}{}, which is important for generating high-quality approximated renderings from new viewpoints.

-The value of the sensitivity parameter \sensitivity~that generates an accurate VDI depends on the dataset and on the transfer function.
-A greedy-optimal per-ray value is found automatically by iterative bisection search.
-At each iteration, a pass is performed through the volume and the total number of times \criteria~is met is used to modify the value of \sensitivity~for the next iteration; if \criteria~was met more times than the \numSupsegs~budget, the value of \sensitivity~is increased for the next iteration, and vice-versa.
-This process continues until a value of \sensitivity~is found that maximizes the number of supersegments generated, while staying below the limit of \numSupsegs~in total.
-This iterative \sensitivity~search enables VDIs to be generated automatically, accurately adapting to the contents of the data and the transfer function.
+The value of \sensitivity~that generates the most accurate VDI depends on the dataset and on the transfer function.
+A greedily optimal per-ray value is found automatically by iterative bisection search \vdirendering.
+At each iteration, a pass is performed through the volume, and the total number of times \criteria~is true is used to modify the value of \sensitivity~for the next iteration given a \numSupsegs~budget.
+If \criteria~was true more often than \numSupsegs , the value of \sensitivity~is increased for the next iteration, and vice versa.
+This process iterates until \sensitivity~has converged to a value that maximizes the number of supersegments generated while staying below a total of \numSupsegs .
+This iterative per-ray \sensitivity~optimization enables VDIs to be generated without manual intervention, accurately adapting to the data and the transfer function.